Chevrolet Bel Air: Seventh generation (1971–1975)

 By the late 1960s (with the introduction of the Caprice), the Bel Air and its Biscayne stablemate were primarily marketed to automotive fleet customers.
 However, the Bel Air remained available to retail customers who sought a basic full-sized car that was better trimmed than the low-line Biscayne.
 When the Biscayne was discontinued after 1972, the Bel Air was demoted to the low-level model.
 Bel Airs again used two-segmented taillights as opposed to the triple-segmented lights of higher-level Impala and Caprice models, except in 1972 when all models shared the same triple-segmented lights mounted in the bumper.

 A 250-cubic-inch six-cylinder engine and three-speed manual transmission with column shift remained standard equipment through the 1973 model year on sedans with the 350 V8 and automatic standard on wagons—the Turbo Hydramatic automatic had been the sole transmission choice on V-8-powered Bel Airs since the spring of 1971 though the old two-speed Powerglide was still offered with the six-cylinder engine through the 1972 model year.
 Only about 1,400 cars were built with the inline six in 1973.
 The engine and manual transmission were shelved by the end of the model year—marking the last full-size body-on-frame American car to offer a manual gearbox.
+The Bel Air nameplate returned to the station wagon for '73, as once again Chevrolet dropped separate series names for wagons.

 All Bel Air sedans built in 1974–1975 listed a 350 two-barrel V8 engine and Turbo-Hydramatic transmission as standard, with station wagons getting the 400 cuin four-barrel V8, again with Turbo-Hydramatic standard.
 The 400 V8 was optional on sedans and the 454 was available on both models.

 With the discontinuation of the Bel Air two-door sedan after the 1969 model year, all U.S.-market Bel Airs sold between 1970 and 1975 were four-door sedans or station wagons—the latter carrying the Townsman nameplate from 1969 to 1972 and Bel Air from 1973 to 1975.
 However, a Bel Air hardtop coupe—based on the Impala Sport Coupe body—was sold in Canada from 1970 to 1975.
 This body even had a roofline similar to the original '66-67 Caprice coupe style for 1974–1975.